Drug information

 What should I do if I forget a dose?

-Other possible side effects of Atripla include:
+Other possible serious side effects:

 • Changes in your immune system (called immune reconstitution inflammatory syndrome or IRIS).
 IRIS is a condition that sometimes occurs when the immune system begins to recover after treatment with an HIV medicine.
 As the immune system gets stronger, it may have an increased response to a previously hidden infection.